UniversalDependencies/docs/_gun/index.md

 ### Core Arguments, Oblique Arguments and Adjuncts

-* Subjects are noun phrases without postpositions that are the sole argument of intransitive verbs, or the argument of transitive verbs that is cross-referenced with active agreement markers.
+* Subjects are noun phrases without postpositions that are the sole cross-referenced argument of intransitive verbs, or the argument of transitive verbs that is cross-referenced with active agreement markers.

 * Objects are noun phrases without postpositions that are cross-referenced on transitive verbs with inactive agreement markers.
 They may be followed by a differential object marker.